lsrdg/iscrap/README.md

 ## Installing

-Clone this repo and add the following to your `.bash.rc`:
+Clone this repository and add the following to your `.bash.rc`:

 ```
 # scrap archlinux.org before full upgrade